Do you love using castor oil daily? Learn interesting castor oil plant facts, what it looks like and growing tips exclusively at COG.

-After you’ve been exposed to the miraculous power of castor oil, it’s only natural to start wondering where it comes from.
+After you’ve been exposed to the miraculous power of castor oil plant uses, it’s only natural to start wondering where it comes from.
 Many people are surprised to learn that this viscous liquid actually originates from a specific castor oil plant.
-You may be wondering how you can learn more about this castor oil plant, as well as what it would take to grow it on your own.
+You may be wondering about interesting castor oil plant facts, as well as what it would take to grow it on your own.

-Whether you have a green thumb or not, we’ll help you figure out everything you need to know about this plant.
+Whether you have a green thumb or not, we’ll help you understand what is castor oil plant and everything you need to know about it.

 In this article:

 - Fast Facts About the Castor Oil Plant

 - Can I Make My Own Castor Oil?

 The first thing you need to know about the castor oil plant is that it is extremely poisonous.
 Even in very small amounts, the poison contained within their “beans” can be very hazardous to your health.
 Many people continue using a plant as a tropical addition to their landscaping, but you should be aware of its toxicity.

 In case you’re wondering what does the castor plant look like, the plant has the following features:

 - Red to a bronze cluster of fruit